davestephens/ansible-nas/CONTRIBUTING.md

 * Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extensions and task setups if you do the same.
-* You'll need a working Python 3 environment, and [pre-commit](https://pre-commit.com) installed - `pip install pre-commit`.
+* You'll need a working Python 3 environment, and [pre-commit](https://pre-commit.com) installed - `pip install -r requirements-dev.txt`.